Frankie Biggz: Early life (1973–1987)

-Francisco Andres Lucio was born on January 26, 1973, in Monroe, Michigan, where he was raised by his parents Alicia & Rogelio Lucio (both Mexican descent) along with his two brothers, Miguel Tomas Lucio (Older) and Eduardo Joseph Lucio (Younger).
+Francisco Andres Lucio was born on January 26, 1973, in Monroe, Michigan, where he was raised by his parents Alicia & Rogelio Lucio (both Mexican and Native American descent) along with his two brothers, Miguel Tomas Lucio (Older) and Eduardo Joseph Lucio (Younger).

 Frankie started showing his musicianship at a very early age, playing drums at a college level when he was only nine.
 It was then when he would start playing drums in his first band, Hit-n-Run, with his brother Miguel Tomas as a lead singer.
 The band toured around the US as an opening act of bands like Poison, Guns N' Roses & Ratt.

 Production Beginnings (1988–1994)

 At the age of 15, Frankie started showing interest in the production aspect of music, making hip hop tracks under the name "TMP" (The Mexican Prince) on a Roland S-50 keyboard.
 While in high school, and thanks to mentor Eric Morgenson of Studio A in Dearborn Heights, MI ("Ready for the World", "Nena", etc.), Frankie and his brother Miguel Tomas would start a long-term collaboration with different producers and musicians around the world (including production & writing ensemble brothers Mario Resto & Luis Resto, known for their work with Eminem).

 Not long after, both brothers would have their first commercial success when Miguel Tomas was signed to Warner Bros.
 Records and released his first album, Miguel Tomas, which also featured Gospel producer Fred Hammond and hip hop legends Bass Brothers, who would later discover Eminem.